-37. A total of 13,245.5m2 (1.32 ha) of land will be acquired for Pursat components of the Project, broken down as follows:

-38. Drainage.176 m2 of Road ROW land used by 1 affected household (AH) for agricultural purposes (adjacent to the rest of his farmed land outside the ROW) will be cleared for the drainage section in Chamkar Chek Khang Cheung Village, Sangkat Phteah Prey.
+- 37. A total of 13,245.5m2 (1.32 ha) of land will be acquired for Pursat components of the Project, broken down as follows: - 38.
+Drainage.176 m2 of Road ROW land used by 1 affected household (AH) for agricultural purposes (adjacent to the rest of his farmed land outside the ROW) will be cleared for the drainage section in Chamkar Chek Khang Cheung Village, Sangkat Phteah Prey.
 Said plot is occupied but not covered with private title or any other legally recognized proof of ownership.
 The portion of ROW land to be acquired for the Project is equivalent to 4.55% of the total area farmed by the AH; thus, said AH is not considered severely affected.

 Additionally, the AH's primary source of income does not come from farming but from business.
-Said AH is considered vulnerable, however, as the AH head is elderly and hearing-impaired (although he is being supported by other members of his family).
+Said AH is not considered vulnerable as the AH head is being supported by other members of his family.